johnromano23/Employee-Directory/README.md

 ## Future Development
 * Create a feature where users can input their own employee data.
 With that feature this application will not rely on randomizing users.
 This way companies/businesses would be able to use it using their own employee data.
+* Be able to filter using the number directory or  as well the DOB directory.

 ## License